-If at the conclusion of a regional competition there are not two distinct highest-scoring teams, a bonus, tiebreaker round will be played to determine which two teams advance to the state finals.
+REGIONALS: If there are not three distinct highest-scoring teams, a bonus, tiebreaker round will be played to determine which two teams advance to the state finals.

-If there is a tie at the conclusion of a match in the last round of the state finals, a tiebreaker question will be asked.
+FINALS: If there is a tie at the conclusion of a match in the last round, a tiebreaker question will be asked.
 Tiebreaker questions must be answered by each team's captain.
 However, the captain may consult with his/her teammates prior to buzzing.